Oreoluwa-IVT/IoT-Soil-PH-and-Moisture-Mapping-module-Prototype-/README.md

 ##  Project Description
 This project aimed to develop a visual representation of soil moisture and pH across farmlands.
 We can do this by acquiring PH and Moisture data using suitable sensors.
 THe module's location (later vision) will help establish a gps waypoint on the farmland to help us understand which area of the farmland is being measured.
-GPS coordinates , soil moisture and soil PH is collected , transmitted to a gateway.
+GPS coordinates , soil moisture and soil PH is collected and transmitted to a gateway.

 ## 🤖 Schematics?

-The schematics consist of two sheets.
-Sheet 1 contains symbols and connections for a high-speed USB-C, Atemga328 MCU, 6-pin headers, RGB module, USB to Serial IC, terminal blocks, and 12V to 5V power converter.
-Sheet 2 contains symbols for a LoRa_E5 module, a NINA-W102-00B, and a bidirectional 5V to 3V3 level translator.
+The schematics is all on one sheet.
+The Sheet contains symbols and connections for a USB-C, ESP32-C3 Soc, RGB module, 2MB flash storage, terminal blocks, a buzzer, optocouplers and 12V to 5V power converter

 ### Energy Monitoring Schematic Sheet 1
 This images is compressed.
 If you struggle with seeing certain details you can download the schematics in the Project files section below.
 Thanks!!